t-l-xin/ip/docs/README.md

 ### Add a Todo task : `todo`

+User type `todo return book`and Duke adds a Todo task to the list.

-Example of usage: `todo [TASK DESCRIPTION]`
+Example of usage: `todo [TASK_DESCRIPTION]`

 Expected outcome:

-Description of the outcome.
+Duke adds Todo task to the task list and print the added status of the Todo task.

 ```
 expected output